-- Strategic communication in the public (companies) and private (governments) domain.
+- Strategic communication in the public (governments) and private (companies) domain.

 - The foundations of Europe, by studying how major events in history, politics and cultures have shaped the European continent.

 - Languages!
 The programme is fully taught in English.
-Additionally you choose a first and a second foreign language (out of German, French, Spanish or Dutch for non-native speakers).
+Additionally you choose one foreign language (out of German, French, Spanish).

 Important topics in the first year are:

 - Intercultural Communication